BillK181/KlinkatsisWedding/README.md

 ## 👰🤵 About

 Developed by: Bill Klinkatsis
-Purpose: To celebrate his and Marisa's wedding with a creative, interactive website for guests.
+Purpose: To celebrate Bill and Marisa's wedding with a creative, interactive website for guests.
-Company: ThrillBill International
+Company: ThrillBill Fullstack

-"Made with love — and Flask."